 The Key of the House of David

 I went to Ambassador College in 1967.
-That was the year the Six Day War broke out in Israel, in which God intervened miraculously to help Israel win.
+That was the year the Six-Day War broke out in Israel, in which God intervened miraculously to help Israel win.
 In that war, Israel gained control of the whole of Jerusalem.

 The very next year, the Israelis began what they called the “Big Dig”—a massive archaeological excavation on the southern part of what the Jews call the Temple Mount.
-The year after that, Herbert W. Armstrong formed a partnership with Dr. Benjamin Mazar and Hebrew University in order to assist with that dig.
-Within two years, Ambassador College had 78 students over there helping, and Dr. Mazar was asking Mr. Armstrong to triple that number.
+The year after that, Herbert W. Armstrong formed a partnership with Prof. Benjamin Mazar and Hebrew University in order to assist with that dig.
+Within two years, Ambassador College had 78 students over there helping, and Professor Mazar was asking Mr. Armstrong to triple that number.

-In the October 1971 issue of Tomorrow’s World magazine, an article about developments on the dig said this: “[I]n 1967, after the unification of Jerusalem, the archaeological institutions of Israel began considering the feasibility of a full-scale excavation of the entire Southern Wall area.
+In the October 1971 issue of Tomorrow’s World magazine, an article about developments on the dig said: “[I]n 1967, after the unification of Jerusalem, the archaeological institutions of Israel began considering the feasibility of a full-scale excavation of the entire Southern Wall area.
 With encouragement by the mayor of Jerusalem and the Israel Exploration Society, the present ‘Big Dig’ was launched in 1968, headed by Prof. Binyamin Mazar. …

 “In the first winter recess, Ambassador College entered into the project jointly with Hebrew University and the Department of Antiquities.
 Beginning December of 1968, Ambassador began providing financial assistance to put the project on a full-time continuous basis, and in 1969 began to provide summertime student manpower.
 Work has continued unbroken since that time.”

-At the time of that dig, there was a young girl there with her grandfather, and she was getting very well acquainted and deeply impressed with Mr. Armstrong and the Ambassador College students.
+At the time of that dig, there was a young girl there with her grandfather, and she was getting very well acquainted with and deeply impressed by Mr. Armstrong and the Ambassador College students.
 She grew up to be an archaeologist herself.
 Now she directs what we believe to be the most important archaeological dig in the world!

 Benjamin Mazar’s granddaughter, Eilat Mazar, has since told me that her grandfather was very concerned at the beginning about whether or not it was a good idea to get so deeply involved with a Christian organization from the United States.
 But of course, he soon became very happy that he did.